automenta/mb7/doc/README.vsn.md

 ---

-# SemanticScribe: Complete System Specification
+# Netention: Complete System Specification

-**SemanticScribe** is a decentralized, collaborative, semantic editor where **NObjects**—universal data entities—are shaped by **Tags** within a reactive, user-empowering framework.
+**Netention** is a decentralized, collaborative, semantic editor where **NObjects**—universal data entities—are shaped by **Tags** within a reactive, user-empowering framework.
 Tags drive all functionality through an extensible * *Ontology**, aligning with users’ intent for expression, organization, and sharing.
 This specification is ready for implementation while leaving room for future exploration.